amsully/bitbucket-commits/README.md

 # bitbucket-commits
 Don't let private bitbucket repos ruin your github streak!
-Create you github 'bitbucket' repo and any push to your bitbucket push will be recorded as a commit in this directory :)
+Create your own github 'bitbucket' repo and record any bitbucket commit on github without committing the code... with one command!

 ## Reqs'
 Developed and tested: Ubuntu 14.04